HensoldtOptronicsCV/TIRControlNet/README.md

 ## Set Up on Your Own Machine

-To allow the research community to further experiment with ControlNet's ability to synthesize high quality IR data, we have decided to release our pretrained weights and inference script.
-This allows you to synthesize your own IR images.
+To allow the research community to further experiment with ControlNet's ability synthesizing high-quality TIR imagery, we provide our pretrained weights and inference script.
+This allows you to synthesize your own TIR images.

 #### General
-A cuda capable GPU is required to run our code.
+A CUDA capable GPU is required to run our code.
 There you should make sure to have to have your GPU setup correctly.

 In order to make sure that this is the case, run these two commands.